ldeso/klima.leodesouza.net/src/carbon-selling-strategies.md

 staked for the carbon class and a large quantity of carbon is sold relative to the quantity initially present in the AAM portfolio.

-The finer picture can be seen in [Figure&nbsp;2](#figure-2), which shows the difference between the logarithms of each side of [Figure&nbsp;1](#figure-1).
+[Figure&nbsp;2](#figure-2) gives a finer look by showing the difference between the logarithms of each side of [Figure&nbsp;1](#figure-1).
 This representation shows that **when roughly less than 40% of circulating Klima are staked** for a carbon class, selling carbon from this class in multiple transactions creates more Klima than in a single transaction.

 ```js
 const data = [];